drelshater-svg/Shater-Youtube-downloader/README.md

 Enjoy , youtube downloader , downladed files should be on the "downlads" folder inside the project

+Notes:
-if you like to add more fonts , more music backgrounds just add to more fonts or music mp3 files if you like.
+Music provided is a samples AI music , fonts is some sample opensourced fonts if you like to add more fonts , more music backgrounds just add them to the folders

 ## ⚠️ Educational Purpose & Disclaimer